pacopedraza/HackflightSim/README.md

 the version of Visual Studio you've installed (see discussion [here](https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup/#beforesetting-upyourue4-to-vsworkflow)).
 Double-clicking on the .sln file should launch Visual Studio.
 The first time you launch Visual Studio, it can take several minutes to parse up all the C++ source code for the UE4 engine.

+Once you've got the project built and your controller plugged in, hitting the
+<b>F5</b> key should build the project and launch Unreal Editor.

 ## Linux